miguel811/barebones_setup/README.md

 I use nginx for the server in the load balancer as a reverse proxy, php-fpm in laravel, node in the frontend.

-The docker images I used, aka ingredients
+The docker images I used
 - node:lts
 - redis:alpine
 - minio/minio:latest